hazelcast/hazelcast/hazelcast-documentation/src/ContinuousQueryCache.md

 2. Indexable and queryable.
 3. Evictable.
 Note that continuous query cache has a default maximum capacity of 10000.
 If you need a not evictable one, you should configure the eviction via `QueryCacheConfig#setEvictionConfig`.
 4. Listenable via `QueryCache#addEntryListener`.
 5. Events on `IMap` are guaranteed to be reflected to this cache in the happening order.
+Note that this happening order is a partition order so you can only expect ordered events from the same partition.
 Any loss of event can be listened via `EventLostListener` and it can be recoverable with `QueryCache#tryRecover` method.
 If your buffer size on the node side is big enough, you can recover from a possible event loss scenario.
 At the moment, setting the size of `QueryCacheConfig#setBufferSize` is the only option for recovery because the events which feed continuous query cache have no backups.
 Below snippet can be used for recovery case.